• Skip to primary navigation

 Note: If you are using leftover meat or beef that has been heavily seasoned or marinated (such as tri-tip or carne asada) it may impact how spicy or salty the tamale casserole tastes.
 When that's the case, I recommend adjusting the salt and only use about half what the recipe calls for in the tamale dough.

 The nutritional information was calculated without including the enchilada sauce.
+Homemade Creamed Corn is a delicious side dish with this casserole.

 Nutrition